 If a family member has had myocarditis, does that make me/my genetics more predisposed to developing myocarditis?
 Should first degree family members be referred for screening after a young SCD where the cause has been recorded as myocarditis?

-Myocarditis is not inherited; it is an acquired condition.
+Myocarditis is not inherited (i.e, it is not running in the family); it is an acquired condition.
 There are no known genes associated with human myocarditis.
 When multiple family members are affected, the cause is usually due to common infection or environmental exposure, but the chances of this occurring are very low.

 There are no known genes associated with human myocarditis.
-However, arrhythmogenic cardiomyopathy causes a form of myocarditis in the course of the disease process.
-Therefore, following the post-mortem assessment if there are no other associated features of arrhythmogenic cardiomyopathy (which also includes fibro-fatty replacement) and the pathology is purely associated with inflammatory process of myocarditis, then first-degree relatives do not need to be referred for further screening evaluation.
+However, arrhythmogenic cardiomyopathy (familial heart muscle condition associated with electrical abnormalties, fatty deposits and inflammation) causes a form of myocarditis in the course of the disease process.
+Therefore, following the post-mortem assessment if there are no other associated features of arrhythmogenic cardiomyopathy (which also includes fatty replacement of heart tissue) and the pathology is purely associated with inflammation process of myocarditis, then first-degree relatives do not need to be referred for further screening evaluation.
 However, if there is any doubt or family members are feeling anxious, you can always undergo a cardiac screening via charities like Cardiac Risk in the Young and have peace of mind.

 Will myocarditis affect my pregnancy?

 Myocarditis during pregnancy is rare.
-Its clinical presentation varies from being completely asymptomatic, having mild non-specific symptoms, to serious heart failure and life-threatening electrical abnormalities.
+Its clinical presentation varies from being completely free of symptoms, having mild generalised symptoms, to serious heart failure and life-threatening electrical abnormalities.
 Diagnosis is based on a combination of clinical features, the electrical trace, blood tests and imaging that would include echocardiography and cardiac MRI.

 How can drug misuse lead to myocarditis?